-Discovery of injured or dead marine mammals-In the event that personnel involved in the survey activities discover an injured or dead marine mammal, the SIO shall report the incident to the Office of Protected Resources (OPR) and NMFS as soon as feasible.
+Discovery of injured or dead marine mammals-In the event that personnel involved in survey activities covered by the authorization discover an injured or dead marine mammal, the L-DEO shall report the incident to the Office of Protected Resources (OPR), NMFS and to the NMFS West Coast Regional Stranding Coordinator as soon as feasible.
 The report must include the following information:

-- · Time, date, and location (latitude/ longitude) of the first discovery (and updated location information if known and applicable); - Species identification (if known) or description of the animal(s) involved; - Condition of the animal(s) (including carcass condition if the animal is dead); - Observed behaviors of the animal(s), if alive; - If available, photographs or video footage of the animal(s); and - General circumstances under which the animal was discovered.
+- Time, date, and location (latitude/ longitude) of the first discovery (and updated location information if known and applicable); - Species identification (if known) or description of the animal(s) involved; - Condition of the animal(s) (including carcass condition if the animal is dead); - Observed behaviors of the animal(s), if alive; - If available, photographs or video footage of the animal(s); and - General circumstances under which the animal was discovered.

-Vessel strike-In the event of a strike of a marine mammal by any vessel involved in the activities covered by the authorization, SIO shall report the incident to OPR and NMFS as soon as feasible.
+Vessel strike-In the event of a ship strike of a marine mammal by any vessel involved in the activities covered by the authorization, L-DEO shall report the incident to OPR, NMFS and to the NMFS West Coast Regional Stranding Coordinator as soon as feasible.
 The report must include the following information:

-- Time, date, and location (latitude/ longitude) of the incident; - Vessel's speed during and leading up to the incident; - · Vessel's course/heading and what operations were being conducted (if applicable); - Status of all sound sources in use; - Description of avoidance measures/ requirements that were in place at the time of the strike and what additional measure were taken, if any, to avoid - Environmental conditions (e.g., wind speed and direction, BSS, cloud cover, visibility) immediately preceding - Species identification (if known) or description of the animal(s) involved; - Estimated size and length of the animal that was struck; - Description of the behavior of the marine mammal immediately preceding and following the strike; - If available, description of the presence and behavior of any other marine mammals present immediately preceding the strike; - Estimated fate of the animal (e.g., dead, injured but alive, injured and moving, blood or tissue observed in the water, status unknown, disappeared); and - To the extent practicable, photographs or video footage of the animal(s).
+- Time, date, and location (latitude/longitude) of the incident; - Vessel's speed during and leading up to the incident; - Vessel's course/heading and what operations were being conducted (if applicable); - Status of all sound sources in use; - Description of avoidance measures/ requirements that were in place at the time of the strike and what additional measure were taken, if any, to avoid strike; - Environmental conditions (e.g., wind speed and direction, Beaufort sea state, cloud cover, visibility) immediately preceding the strike; - Species identification (if known) or description of the animal(s) involved; - Estimated size and length of the animal that was struck; - Description of the behavior of the animal immediately preceding and following the strike; - If available, description of the presence and behavior of any other marine mammals present immediately preceding the strike; - Estimated fate of the animal (e.g., dead, injured but alive, injured and moving, blood or tissue observed in the water, status unknown, disappeared); and - To the extent practicable, photographs or video footage of the animal(s).